Robust Estimation under the Wasserstein Distance: Robust Estimation under Wp

 We view the upper bound of \cref{thm:finite-sample-minimax-risk} as a primary contribution of this work.
-It has two merits which are essential for meaningful guarantees in practice.
-First, we only need to perform approximate MDE, as a slack of $\delta$ in optimization only worsens our final bound by $O(\delta)$.
+It has two merits which are essential for meaningful practical guarantees .
+First, we only need to perform approximate MDE, as slack of $\delta$ in optimization only worsens our final bound by $O(\delta)$.
 Second, the empirical approximation term depends only on the clean measure $\mu$ and can be controlled even under heavy-tailed contamination.
-If $\mu$ further has upper $p$-Wasserstein dimension $d_\star$ in the sense of \cite{weed2019} then the $n^{-1/d}$ rate of \cref{cor:concrete-finite-sample-minimax-risk-bounds} can be improved to $n^{-1/d_\star}$.
-We sketch the proof below, deferring full details to \cref{prf:finite-sample-minimax-risk}.
+If $\mu$ has upper $p$-Wasserstein dimension $d_\star$ in the sense of \cite{weed2019} then the $n^{-1/d}$ rate of Corollary~\ref{cor:concrete-finite-sample-minimax-risk-bounds} can be improved to $n^{-1/d_\star}$.
+We sketch the theorem proof, deferring full details to \cref{prf:finite-sample-minimax-risk}.

 \begin{proof}[Proof sketch of \cref{thm:finite-sample-minimax-risk}] Our proof follows the ``weaken the distance'' approach to robust statistics formalized in \cite{zhu2019resilience}.
-We observe that analysis of MDE under the TV distance, as applied to obtain population-limit upper risk bounds, fails in the finite-sample setting because $\|\hat{\mu}_n - \mu\|_\tv$ may be large\footnote{E.g., if $\mu$ has a Lebesgue density then $\|\hat{\mu}_n - \mu\|_\tv=1$, for all $n$.}.
-In particular, $\tilde{\mu}_n$ cannot be viewed as a small TV perturbation of $\mu$, even though $\|\tilde{\mu}_n - \hat{\mu}_n\|_\tv \leq \eps$.
-On the other hand, by \cref{prop:RWp-triangle-inequality}, we can bound $\RWp(\tilde{\mu}_n,\mu) \leq \RWp(\tilde{\mu}_n,\hat{\mu}_n) + \Wp(\hat{\mu}_n,\mu) = \Wp(\hat{\mu}_n,\mu)$, which is small with high probability; this motivates our choice of approximate MDE under $\RWp$.
+We observe that analysis of MDE under the TV distance, as applied to obtain population-limit upper risk bounds, fails in the finite-sample setting because $\|\hat{\mu}_n - \mu\|_\tv$ may be large.\footnote{E.g., if $\mu$ has a Lebesgue density then $\|\hat{\mu}_n - \mu\|_\tv=1$, for all $n$.} In particular, $\tilde{\mu}_n$ cannot be viewed as a small TV perturbation of $\mu$, even though $\|\tilde{\mu}_n - \hat{\mu}_n\|_\tv \leq \eps$.
+On the other hand, by Proposition~\ref{prop:RWp-structural-properties}, we can bound $\RWp(\tilde{\mu}_n,\mu) \leq \RWp(\tilde{\mu}_n,\hat{\mu}_n) + \Wp(\hat{\mu}_n,\mu) = \Wp(\hat{\mu}_n,\mu)$, which is small with high probability; this motivates our choice of approximate MDE under $\RWp$.
 In order to quantify its performance, we bound the relevant modulus of continuity.

-\begin{lemma}[$\RWp$ modulus of continuity] For $0 \leq \eps \leq 0.99$ and $\lambda \geq 0$, we have
+\begin{lemma}[$\bm{\RWp}$ modulus of continuity] For $0 \leq \eps \leq 0.99$ and $\lambda \geq 0$, we have

 \end{lemma}

 Now, to prove the upper bound, fix $\mu \in \cG$ with empirical measure $\hat{\mu}_n$, and consider any distribution $\tilde{\mu}_n$ with $\|\tilde{\mu}_n - \hat{\mu}_n\|_\tv \leq \eps$.
 Then, for $\mathsf{T} = \mathsf{T}_{[\cG,\RWp]}^\delta$, we have